SpriteLink/NIPAP/docs/getting-started.rst

     createuser -S -R -D -W nipap
     createdb -O nipap nipap

-You'll be prompted for a new password when creating the user- remember it.
+You'll be prompted for a new password when creating the user - remember it.
 Now we need to populate the database with some tables and functions.
 In the ip4r directory downloaded via CVS, there is a file called ip4r.sql that needs to be run in for the 'nipap' database, again as the nipap user::